ISD Dataset: Analyzing 120 Years of Global Climate Change

 Of course, there’s also some metadata about weather stations in auxiliary tables: isd.station stores basic weather station information including station numbers, names, countries, locations, elevations, and service times. isd.history stores monthly statistical observation record counts. isd.world stores detailed information and geographic boundaries of countries/regions worldwide (from EU statistics). isd.china stores Chinese administrative division information. isd.mwcode stores specific interpretation entries for weather codes. isd.element stores descriptions of meteorological elements and data coverage.

-Data Acquisition and Parsing#
+Data Acquisition and Parsing

 Besides auxiliary tables and dictionary tables, other data needs to be downloaded from NOAA.
 Here, I provide a series of wrapper scripts that allow you to complete configuration with simple commands.
 Especially if you’re using Pigsty—an out-of-the-box PostgreSQL database distribution—PostgreSQL and Grafana are already configured during standalone installation.
-You only need make all
+You only need make all to complete all configuration work.

 In the original Daily dataset, there’s a tiny amount of duplicate and dirty data that I’ve cleaned.
 You can choose to directly import our parsed and cleaned CSV dataset.
 If you need updates for the most recent days of this year, you can choose to use the Go Parser to directly download raw data from the NOAA website and parse it.